 In the first semester, the new PSE doctoral student must attend a series of weekly research presentations in which individual faculty members introduce their research programs and suggest potential thesis topics.
 After further one-on-one discussions, the first-year PSE student submits (by the Thanksgiving break) a short list of advisor preferences; the student is then assigned an advisor by the end of the semester.
 By no later than the end of the second year, at least two additional faculty members are appointed to constitute the thesis committee; one of these must be from a department other than PSE.

 At the beginning of the second semester, the student begins taking cumulative exams.
 These two-hour, closed-book, written examinations are offered on the second Saturday of every even-numbered month.
 Thus, the first exam is given in February, the second in April, etc. When three out of six exams are passed, the cumulative exam portion of the comprehensive examination is complete.
 Except under extenuating circumstances approved by the graduate program director, these examinations must be taken in sequence.
+Failure on the first four exams is grounds for disqualification from the doctoral program.
 Each cumulative exam is balanced by two questions from synthetic chemistry, two from physical chemistry or physics, and two from engineering.
 Only four of the six questions posed must be answered.
 Questions may derive from undergraduate coursework, departmental seminars, core PSE coursework, or recent polymer literature.
-[No editorial comment – just a wow!
-I love how this works.
-So rigorous.]

 The cumulative exams constitute only a portion of the comprehensive examination.
 To finish the examination, the student must also submit and orally defend an independent proposal in a polymer research area that differs from the dissertation topic.
 The written document should be prepared according to current National Science Foundation guidelines.
 Based on the quality of both oral and written presentations, an independent proposal will be graded "A," "Pass" or "Fail" by the thesis committee.
 If a failing grade is received, the student will be given a second and final chance to present the proposal.